Generally speaking, you can receive permission by having customers do the following:

 The first point is very important.
 By targeting a specific problem or type of customer, you’re going to have a much easier time coming up with an offer and marketing strategy, which will give you much better results in the end.

-Driving traffic to your offer
+3.3 Drive traffic to your offer

 - Send an email blast